|

 to Quito.
 Arrival, reception and transfer to your hotel.

 Day 7: Quito.
-As you drive to the historic district, La
+This morning, drive to the top of El Panecillo.

 the Cathedral, La Compañia de Jesús, La Iglesia